johnwargo/raspberry-pi-relay-timer/readme.md

 Next, change to the folder you just created by executing the following command:

-	cd Raspberry-Pi-Relay-Timer
+	cd raspberry-pi-relay-timer

 Your terminal window prompt should change to reflect the switch to the new folder.
 Now, let start the server application.
-In the terminal window pointing to the `Raspberry-Pi-Relay-Timer` folder (you changed to this folder with the last command you typed), execute the following command:
+In the terminal window pointing to the `raspberry-pi-relay-timer` folder (you changed to this folder with the last command you typed), execute the following command:

 	python ./controller.py